Origamijr/RASPPPy/README.md

 ```
 python main.py
 ```
-the `config.toml` should be in the same directory, but can otherwise be specified with the --config flag
+the `config.toml` should be in the same directory level

 ## Building